semaperepelitsa/money_persistent_bank/Readme.md

 # Money Persistent Bank

-"Money" gem provides VariableExchange which is useful for converting money from one currency to another.
+["Money" gem][money] provides VariableExchange which is useful for converting money from one currency to another.
 This gem provides PersistentBank which can save rates to a local storage and automatically load from it in another place.

 This can be useful in a Rails application.
 You fetch rates from external source once a day in a rake task and your running application picks up the new rates on the next request.